christiskatsouris/Computational-Econometrics-R/README.md

 (iii).
 Investors are allowed to diversify between assets with a corresponding N-dimensional vector of portfolio weights.

+Secondly, a testing hypothesis of a stochastic dominance between two alternative distribution of returns has the following form:

 ### Remarks

-- Notice that in order to be able to evaluate the effectiveness of the portfolio allocation problem and the corresponding portfolio returns induced by a risk matrix such as the financial connectedness matrix proposed by [Katsouris (2021)](https://arxiv.org/abs/2112.12031), we might also be interested to examine the robustness of the test under the distribution invariance assumption, or under changes in the network topology of nodes in the graph.
+- Notice that in order to be able to evaluate the effectiveness of the portfolio optimization problem and the corresponding portfolio returns induced by a risk matrix such as the financial connectedness matrix proposed by [Katsouris (2021)](https://arxiv.org/abs/2112.12031), we might also be interested to examine the robustness of the test under the distribution invariance assumption, or under changes in the network topology of nodes in the graph.

 ```R